 Education: Emory University, Medical College of Georgia (MD)

 Inspiring people: My father, Dr. Mohammed Tomeh, and Dr. Gulshan Harjee.
 These two invaluable public servants taught me that it is vitally important to be an active part of our patients’ lives and that compassion and commitment should be foremost in our daily work.

 Charities: Al Farooq Masid of Atlanta and RAKSHA, which advocates for the South Asian community

 As commissioner of the Georgia Department of Public Health, Kathleen E. Toomey oversees 159 county health departments in 18 health districts and has helped lead the response to the coronavirus pandemic in Georgia, fostering critical partnerships with hospitals, physicians, and other healthcare organizations, business leaders, the agricultural community, and statewide public health and community organizations.
-Prior to her appointment as commissioner in 2019, Toomey was director of Fulton County’s Department of Health and Wellness.
+Formerly, she was director of Fulton County’s Department of Health and Wellness.
 She is an epidemiologist and board-certified family practitioner with a long career in national and global public health, including a stint as Botswana country director for the Centers for Disease Control and Prevention.